DevisWisley/Sistem-Layanan-Rakyat-Terpadu-Kabupaten-Samosir/README.md

 - 📁 File Upload (**Dropzone.js**) – Profile photo upload feature.
 - 🖼️ Image Preview (**JavaScript**) – Displays a preview of the uploaded image before saving it to the server.
 - 🔍 Validasi ukuran & format otomatis

+---

+## 🔒 Security & Best Practices
+- 🧩 Always use `password_hash()` and `password_verify()` to store passwords.
+- 🚫 Restrict access to the `uploads` / folder via `.htaccess` and store the file path in the DB instead of direct access.
+- 🛡️ Validate uploaded files on the server: maximum size, MIME type, and extension.
+- 🧱 Use prepared statements / parameterized queries (mysqli/ PDO) to prevent SQL Injection.
+- ❗ Avoid putting configurations containing credentials in public repositories.

+---

+## 🛠️ Special Integration Notes (Quick Tips)
+- 🎞️ **AOS**: simple initialization: `AOS.init({ duration: 800, once: true });`
+- 📊 **Chart.js**: use a PHP endpoint that outputs JSON for dynamic data and render charts in JS.
+- 📋 **DataTables**: enable server-side processing if the dataset is large.
+- 📤 **Dropzone.js**: set `maxFilesize`, `acceptedFiles` and CSRF token during upload.
+- 🔔 **SweetAlert2**: use for deletion confirmation and success/failure notifications.

+---

 ## 🔧 Development & Testing